Dr Bertha Chin

 Room No: B334

 Bertha taught classes in media theory, advertising and digital culture at various higher institutions in the UK before returning to Kuching.
 She obtained her PhD in Media and Cultural Studies from Cardiff University.
-Her thesis explored the notion of community boundaries and the construction of fan celebrities in cult and science fiction television.
-She has published extensively in the field of fan studies, crowdfunding and social media.
-She is a board member of the Fan Studies Network, co-organises the Fan Studies Network conference in the UK every year.
-In 2017, she set up an Australian chapter of the network for fan studies scholars based in Asia, Australia and New Zealand.
-She is on the editorial board of the Journal of Fandom Studies, Celebrity Studies, and Transformative Works and Cultures.
-She also consulted for various independent films, web series and gaming projects on social media and audience engagement, one of which was developed into a series for the Canadian Broadcasting Corporation.
+She has published extensively in the field of fan studies, celebrity studies, crowdfunding and social media.
+She is a board member of the UK-based Fan Studies Network, and in 2017, set up an Australian and Asian chapter of the network for fan studies scholars based in Asia, Australia and New Zealand.
+She is one of the few Asian scholars on the editorial board of the prestigious International Journal of Cultural Studies, and Celebrity Studies, as well as the Journal of Fandom Studies and Transformative Works and Cultures.
+Bertha is also a member of the Asian Media and Cultural Studies Research Network.
+She consulted for various independent films, web series and gaming projects on social media and audience engagement, one of which was developed into a series for the Canadian Broadcasting Corporation while she was in the UK.

 - Social media